Anthony Ashley-Cooper, 8th Earl of Shaftesbury: Career

-He was commissioned a cornet in the Dorsetshire Yeomanry on 26 July 1856 and was promoted lieutenant on 21 January 1857.
+He was commissioned a cornet in the Dorsetshire Yeomanry on 26 July 1856 and was promoted Lieutenant on 21 January 1857.
 On 27 January 1857, he was appointed a deputy lieutenant of Dorset.
 He resigned his Yeomanry commission in April 1859.
 He was Member of Parliament for Kingston upon Hull from 1857 to 1859 and Cricklade from 1859 to 1865.
 He was a patron and member of the Society for the Suppression of the Opium Trade.

 On 7 June 1858, he was commissioned a lieutenant in the Antrim Royal Rifle Regiment of Militia.
-On 16 March 1860, he was commissioned a lieutenant in the South Middlesex Rifle Volunteer Corps.
-He resigned his commission in the South Middlesex on 6 September 1860 to become a captain in the London Irish Volunteer Corps on 17 September.
+On 16 March 1860, he was commissioned a lieutenant in the 2nd (South Middlesex) Rifle Volunteer Corps (RVC).
+He resigned his commission in the South Middlesex on 6 September 1860 to become a Captain in the 28th (London Irish) Middlesex RVC on 17 September.

 On 7 September 1860, he was promoted to a captaincy in the Antrim Militia, which he resigned in early 1862.
-He resigned his commission in the London Irish Volunteer Corps on 1 April 1863.
-On 6 February 1862, he was promoted lieutenant-colonel of the Dorsetshire Regiment of Militia, a position he held until 1 June 1872.
+He resigned his commission in the London Irish Rifles on 1 April 1863.
+On 6 February 1862, he was promoted Lieutenant-Colonel of the Dorset Militia, a position he held until 1 June 1872.

-On 12 May 1875, he was appointed lieutenant-commanding of the London Corps of Royal Naval Artillery Volunteers, and on 7 June 1880, he became honorary commander of the London Brigade, RNAV.
+On 12 May 1875, he was appointed Lieutenant-commanding of the London Corps of Royal Naval Artillery Volunteers (RNAV), and on 7 June 1880, he became honorary commander of the London Brigade, RNAV.

 Family

 Lord Shaftesbury married Lady Harriet Augusta Anna Seymourina Chichester (d.
-14 April 1898), only daughter (and only surviving child) of The 3rd Marquess of Donegall, on 22 August 1857.
+14 April 1898), only daughter (and only surviving child) of the 3rd Marquess of Donegall, on 22 August 1857.
 They had six children: